 No good culture should remain stagnant.
 Make a point to consistently identify areas of improvement and continue to shape your culture as employee and patient needs evolve.
 You can help ensure long-term success by adapting your culture as the healthcare landscape changes.

 Today’s professionals are more aware of how an employer’s mission and values can affect their workplace experience, which makes company culture critical.
-Every organization is responsible for communicating its culture so new employees feel connected to the mission and proud to be part of the workplace.
+Every organization is responsible for communicating its culture so new and current employees feel connected to the mission and are proud to be part of the workplace.